Maintenance and Work Orders

 Campus Police also sponsors a student volunteer escort program that is available on most weeknights to provide assistance for students wanting to travel across campus in the evening.
 If you are looking to get an escort by a Student Security Officer or by Campus Police when the campus shuttle service is not running, please call 978.665.3111.

 All bedrooms within the residence halls are equipped with extra-long twin sized beds, which require extra-long linens to comfortably fit the mattress.
-The Office of Housing and Residential Services has made arrangements with Residence Hall Linens to reserve high-quality, affordable, and custom-fitted linens to our residents.
+The Office of Housing and Residential Services has made arrangements with OCM to reserve high-quality, affordable, and custom-fitted linens to our residents.
 Residents should be receiving letters and an order form over the summer that describes the products and packages that are available.
 These linens can be delivered to your home.

 The mattress dimensions are 79 inches long, 36 inches wide, and 6 inches high.